RyanMullins/Geog461W.SP2014.Labs/Lab0/Handout/Lab0_Handout.md

 Operators are like a shorthand for predefined functions that allow you to do things like test equality, do simple arithmetic, and test for logical conditions.
 Operators are what allow us to define functions that actually do something with the data.
 Operators can take either one or two operands.
 The basic syntax for operators is shown in Listing 3.G.

-**_Assignment_** Assignment operators allow you to set the value of a variable.
+**_Assignment_** &mdash; Assignment operators allow you to set the value of a variable.
 They can also be used as a shortcut to perform arithmetic operations on an existing variable.
 Some examples are shown in Listing 3.G

-**_Comparison_** Comparison operators allow you to compare one variable with another, or one variable with a constant value, or a constant value with another (though this is not a good use of them), returning a boolean value as the result.
+**_Comparison_** &mdash; Comparison operators allow you to compare one variable with another, or one variable with a constant value, or a constant value with another (though this is not a good use of them), returning a boolean value as the result.
 Comparison operators are most commonly used in conditional statements.
 Listing 3.G details all possible comparison operators.

-**_Logical_** Logical operators allow you to compare two boolean expressions, returning a boolean value as the result.
+**_Logical_** &mdash; Logical operators allow you to compare two boolean expressions, returning a boolean value as the result.
 Expression can have either an AND, OR, or NOT relationship.
 A logical AND means that both operands are true.
 A logical OR means that one of the two operands are true.
 A logical NOT operator means that opposite the boolean value of an operand is returned.
 Listing 3.G shows how logical operators are used, and how to chain logical operations together.

-**_Special_** There are a series of special operators in JavaScript that do not fit any other categorization.
+**_Special_** &mdash; There are a series of special operators in JavaScript that do not fit any other categorization.
 Of these you will commonly see three, the '?' operator, the 'typeof' operator, and the 'instanceof' operator.
 The '?', sometimes called the conditional, operator tests a boolean relationship and returns one of two values depending on the result.
 The 'typeof' operator returns the type of the data referenced by the operand.
 The 'instanceof' operator returns the boolean result of comparing the types of operands.
 Listing 3.G gives some examples of these operators.

 ```JavaScript
 // ---- Basic Syntax ----